Guided Tour of the May Arboretum at Rancho San Raphael led by Dr. Ed. Kleiner, UNR Emeritus Faculty and member of the May Arboretum Board.

 Retired Faculty Reception - August 14

-The next RFA event will be the Retired Faculty Reception, August 14 on the Honor Court.
-The reception is an opportunity to greet new retired faculty and catch up with past retired faculty.
-The event begins at 4:30 and lasts to 5:15.
-RSVP to Breanne Standingwater at firstname.lastname@example.org.
-Mark your calendar.
-We hope to see you there.
+The next RFA event was the Retired Faculty Reception, on August 14 on the Honor Court.
+The reception was an opportunity to greet new retired faculty and catch up with past retired faculty.
+The event began at 4:30 and lasted to 5:15.

 Thursday, May 24, 2018 - RFA Annual Meeting